 Is there a way to optimize an agreement that’s already been made?
 Is there still time to make it better?
-Dr. Josh Weiss certainly believes so.
+What is the post-settlement settlement?

 Many people don’t see negotiation as a creative problem-solving process.
 They see it as haggling or bargaining.
 However, the point isn’t just to reach an agreement—but to reach an agreement that meets your needs as best as possible.